 The fact that you are keeping one or two little birds in a small apartment can be an advantage.
 This will keep them pretty isolated from diseases.

-Budgie parakeet is one of the most resistant pets kept in captivity and he rarely gets ill.
+Budgie Parakeets are one of the most resistant pets kept in captivity and they rarely get ill.
 Still, it does happen.

 Parakeet illnesses do exist and we need to be prepared.
-Since you can't take the pet to the avian vet every day it would be very good to know how your pet looks when he is sick.
+Since you can't take the pet to the avian vet every day it would be very useful to know how your pet looks when they are sick.

-Before knowing how a sick budgie parakeet looks like, let us make sure we read some basic information on keeping a budgie parakeet healthy.
+Before knowing what a sick budgie Parakeet looks like, let us make sure we read some basic information on keeping a budgie parakeet healthy.